1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/Lysenkoism.md

  - The AS institute under Lysenko finally fell under review[^28]
 	 - Prolonged by government support meeting was cancled[^29]
 	 - wanted the eventual meeting to support his cause[^30]
+ - 1963 no longer had supported, the academy of academic sciences was rebuilding[^31]

 Footnotes: